Mitigating Shortcut Learning with Diffusion Counterfactuals and Diverse Ensembles: Results

-By WCST-ML, we can test each model's bias to a cue by testing the model's output on purposefully designed test sets~\cite{scimeca2022shortcut}.
-We test the quality of the diversification obtained in Table \ref{tab:diversity:all}, and ascertained the fraction of models attending to specific cues when trained on out-of-distribution and diffusion-generated samples respectively.
+\paragraph{Ensemble Diversification Breaks Simplicity Biases:} By WCST-ML, we can test each model's bias to a cue by testing the model's output on purposefully designed test sets~\citep{scimeca2022shortcut}.
+We report in \autoref{tab:diversity:all} the fraction of models attending to specific cues, when trained on real \emph{ood} data and diffusion-generated samples (\emph{DiffDiv}).
 A model was deemed to be attending to a cue if its validation accuracy on the cue-specific \emph{ood} WCST-ML dataset was highest relative to all other features.
-Our baseline findings mirrored the observations in \cite{scimeca2022shortcut}.
-Specifically, each model in the baseline ensemble predominantly attended the \emph{color} cue in ColorDSprites and the \emph{ethnicity} cue in UTKFace, showcasing strong preferential cue bias while achieving near-perfect classification on diagonal --\emph{id}-- validation data.
-Notably, upon introducing the diversification objectives, we observed a perceptible shift in the models' behavior, some of which averted their focus from the primary, easy-to-learn cues, turning instead to other latent cues present within the data.
-Among the objectives considered, $kl$, $l_1$, and $l_2$ exhibited the highest cue diversity, catalyzing the ensemble to distribute attention across multiple cues.
-However, this also came at the expense of a marked drop in the average ensemble performance.
-Conversely, the \emph{div} and \emph{cross} objectives yielded milder diversification, focusing primarily on the next readily discernible cues, specifically \emph{scale} for ColorDSprites and \emph{gender} for UTKFace, all the while maintaining a generally higher ensemble validation performance.
-As confirmed in Fig. \ref{fig:diff_ood_comparison}, the diversification achieved by Diffusion counterfactuals in Table \ref{tab:diversity:all} is largely comparable with \emph{ood} data on ColorDSprites, with respectively up to $11\%$ and $14\%$ of the models, averting their attention from the main `color' cue in ColorDSprites, and respectively up to $23\%$ and $36.8\%$ of the models averting their attention to the ethnicity cue in UTKFace.
+Firstly, training with no diversification on fully correlated data yields especially biased ensembles, solely attending to the cues of $colore$, $ethnicity$, and $pale\ skin$.
+Notably, upon introducing the diversification objectives, we observed a perceptible shift in the models' behavior, averting their attention from primary, easy-to-learn, cues, to other latent cues present within the data.
+Similarly to \autoref{fig:diff_ood_comparison}, we find the diversification induced by DiffDiv in \autoref{tab:diversity:all} is largely comparable with \emph{ood} data on ColorDSprites, with respectively up to $11\%$ and $14\%$ of the models averting their attention from the main `color' cue in ColorDSprites; up to $23\%$ and $38\%$ of the models averting their attention to the ethnicity cue in UTKFace; and up to $9\%$ and $14\%$ of the models averting their attention to the ethnicity cue in CelebA.
+Furthermore, we report the change in ensemble accuracy over the averted cues following diversification in \autoref{tab:increase_in_accuracy}, confirming a positive and significant, increase for all experiments.